MauroMombelli/FreeDCM/README.md

 - as portable as possibe
 - "drop in" as git submodule/subtree is easy
 - cleaned up the sensor code
-- added test for caomparison with original code output (TODO: move in another projecct)
+- added test for comparison with original code output (TODO: move in another projecct)

 It is based on the code/ideas from:
  - FreeIMU implementation: https://github.com/Fabio-Varesano-Association/freeimu